5 Creative Ways to Use End-of-Semester Assessment Data

 Additionally, if you notice that many programs have exceptional graduation rates or high grades and test scores, while others see dropouts increasing every semester, you should evaluate those programs.
 Determine if all of your programs are receiving the same funding and opportunities.
 If you don't have enough professors to run a department effectively, your students may feel overwhelmed and not know how to access additional resources.

-5. Creating Holistic Experiences
+5. Creating holistic experiences

 Each student is different and will bring their own experiences and perspectives to your institution.
 Approaching education as a one-size-fits-all endeavor isn't effective for your students.